 When it comes to the technicalities of adoption, make sure that you gather all the information you need to complete the I-600A form, which helps speed up the adoption process.
 Once you mail the form, make an appointment to have your fingerprints taken.

-Once you receive the referral and are preparing to meet your child for the first time, you should also make sure that you have a list of important questions prepared.
-It’s best to do this ahead of time so that you’ll have an accurate idea of how to care for the child once he/she is home with you.
-Ask about the child’s medical history so that you can contact the appropriate medical professionals to provide constant care.
-Inquire about the child’s behavior and emotional development, and get some background information about the child’s home environment prior to being placed for adoption.
+You will eventually receive a referral and start preparing to meet your child for the first time.
+At this point, you should prepare a list of important questions.
+This will help you get an idea of how to care for the child once they are home with you.
+Ask about the child’s medical history and behavioral/emotional development.
+This will help you know which medical professionals you’ll need to contact.
+Get some background information about the child’s home environment before being placed for adoption.
 This will give you insight into how to care for and discipline your new son or daughter.

 Finally, remember to say thank you to all the people who have assisted and supported you throughout your adoption journey.
-Put together a list of friends, family members and organizations who have made adoption possible for you and your family and send them announcement cards once your little one arrives.
+Put together a list of friends, family members, and organizations who have made adoption possible for you and your family and send them announcement cards once your little one arrives.
 Prepare the cards ahead of time, so you can simply drop them in the mailbox on the way to pick up your “bundle” of joy.